fullc0de/HKKScrollableGridView/README.md

 HKKScrollableGridView
 =====================

 HKKScrollableGridView is a variant of UITableView looks like MS Excel sheet.
-It supports horizontal scrolling, vertical and horizontal fixed area.
+It supports horizontal scrolling, vertical leftside and horizontal rightside fixed area.